 - Praise others more often.
 If you like something, say so.
 Don’t criticise something or someone merely out of habit.

 - Recognise that others have something valuable to contribute.
 Seek out others’ opinions and consider them objectively.
 Listen more attentively to those around you.

 Let me know in the comments which one you are working on this week and I will check in with you in a week.
-You can email me if you prefer.
+You can email or message me if you prefer.

 Thank you for the opportunity to be of service.

 Oh, and one more thing, please share.